T staircase, Third Court

 Offers for Mathematics include STEP II and III.
 Further information about STEP and preparation support is available on the Maths page.

-Some courses require an Admissions Assessment.
-The dates and registration details for these assessments vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.
+Some courses require an Admissions Test.
+The dates and registration details for these tests vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.

 It will be important to take particular care to also ensure that you meet any specific subject requirements for your chosen course.
 These are set out on the subject pages.